neon-bindings/website/docs/functions.md

 ## Defining Functions

-A Neon function looks and acts to JavaScript like a regular JavaScript function, but its behavior is defined in pure Rust.
-Defining a Neon function requires first defining a Rust function of type `fn(FunctionContext) -> JsResult<T>` where `T` can be any type that implements the [`Value`](https://docs.rs/neon/latest/neon/types/trait.Value.html) trait:
+A Neon function looks and acts to JavaScript like a regular JavaScript function, but its behavior is written in Rust.
+Creating a Neon function requires first defining a Rust function of type `fn(FunctionContext) -> JsResult<T>` where `T` can be any type that implements the [`Value`](https://docs.rs/neon/latest/neon/types/trait.Value.html) trait:

 ```rust
 fn hello(mut cx: FunctionContext) -> JsResult<JsString> {